 Scroll down to learn about the current status and updates from our sites and programming across Baltimore and Washington, DC.

-Donate to the “Community Needs Fund”
+Donate to the “COVID-19 Community Needs and Recovery Fund”

 Purchase items from our Amazon Wish List

 Help us respond to the needs of our communities by purchasing essential items to keep families safe and healthy, and children learning during this difficult time.

 When shopping on Amazon, consider using Amazon Smile and making Living Classrooms your account’s beneficiary.
 Amazon will donate a portion of every purchase you make to support us, year-round.
 Just navigate to smile.amazon.com and shop normally!